-WEEK & DATE FILE(S) to be covered GRAMMAR VOCABULARY PRONUNCIATION SPEAKING LISTENI NG READING Week 7 4-8 NOVEMBER 2024 FILE 6 6A Night night - used to, be used to, get used to (6A) - sleep (6A) - /s/and /z/ (6A) - sleep (6A) - understanding (6A) reasons - understanding contextual clues (6A WRITING PACK Argument Essays - Writing model 1 - Writing model 2 LISTENING & SPEAKING PACK - Unit 7 Exotic Places & Travel Practical English: Episode 5 Unexpected events (p.g.
-94-95) - asking indirect questions EXTENSION ACTIVITY ASSIGNMENTS Revise and Check TASKS AND NOTES Speaking Presentation Week Writing Portfolio Task 3 MID-TERM MAKE-UP EXAM SELF ACCESS: Providing students with feedback related to their midterm exam performance with the exam analysis of their class.
-English File Intermediate Online Practice File 6A Teacher's Resource Centre Oxford Reader's Bookshelf- reader(s) Workbook File 6A Photocopiables -6A Grammar: us get used to p.172 ables nar: used to, be used to LEARNING OBJECTIVES / DESCRIPTOR OF THE FILES ABOVE (LEVEL B2) By the end of the week(s), learners will be able to use circumlocution and paraphrase to cover gaps in vocabulary and structure.
+WEEK & DATE FILE(S) to be covered GRAMMAR VOCABULARY PRONUNCIATION SPEAKING LISTEN ING READING Week 7 2- 4 APRIL 2025 FILE 6 6A Night night - used to, be used to, get used to (6A) - sleep (6A) - /s/and /z/ (6A) - sleep (6A) - understanding (6A) reasons - understanding contextual clues (6A) WRITING PACK Argument Essays - Writing model 1 - Writing model 2 LISTENING & SPEAKING PACK - Unit 7 Exotic Places & Travel Practical English: Episode 5 Unexpected events (p.g.
+94-95) - asking indirect questions EXTENSION ACTIVITY ASSIGNMENTS Revise and Check TASKS AND NOTES Speaking Presentation Week Writing Portfolio Task 3 MID-TERM MAKE-UP EXAM SELF ACCESS: Providing students with feedback related to their midterm exam performance with the exam analysis of their class. - English File Intermediate Online Practice File 6A Teacher's Resource Centre - Oxford Reader's Bookshelf- reader(s) Workbook - File 6A Photocopiables -6A Grammar: used to, be used to, get used to p.172 By the end of the week(s), learners will be able to use circumlocution and paraphrase to cover gaps in vocabulary and structure.
 (6A) engage in extended conversation on most general topics in a clearly participatory fashion, even in a noisy environment.
 (6A) give a clear presentation of his/her reactions to a work, developing his/her ideas and supporting them with examples and arguments.
 (6A) describe his/her emotional response to a work and elaborate on the way in which it has evoked this response.
 (6A) have a sufficient range of language to be able to give clear descriptions, express viewpoints and develop arguments without much conspicuous searching for words, using some complex sentence forms to do so.
+(6A) show a relatively high degree of grammatical control.
+Does not make mistakes which lead to misunderstanding.
 (6A)